If your question is about Cloud streaming, please see the separate FAQ on the Benefits of Cloud Streaming page.

 Is this a one-year program or does it cover all of high school?

-My student is in 8th or 9th grade.
+My student is in 9th grade.
 Which of your courses should my student take?

-If you have a 9th-grade writer who is a strong writer, we would suggest going straight for Byline or One Year Adventure Novel.
+If you have a 9th-grade writer who is a strong writer, we would suggest going straight for The One Year Adventure Novel or Byline.

 How do I choose between Byline and The One Year Adventure Novel?
 Is it better to do one first?

-Byline and The One Year Adventure Novel (“OYAN”) are designed for a similar grade range and are distinct from each other.
-Byline is for grades 8–12; OYAN is for grades 9–12; the reason we don’t advertise OYAN for use in 8th grade is that students must be 13 to use its online Student Forum.
+Byline and The One Year Adventure Novel (“OYAN”) are designed for the same grade range (9th – 12th) and are distinct from each other.
 There is no “right” order in which to take them.
 They focus on different types of writing—Byline focuses on journalism and essay writing and OYAN focuses on writing novels—but they are both great training for young writers.

 Does Byline count for high school credit?

-Is this program appropriate for students below grade 8?
+Is this program appropriate for students below 9th grade?

 Does this program include literature?